pipelight/doc.pipelight/guide/logs.md

 ### States in pretty logs

-A state is render as a color when you check pretty logs.
+A state is rendered as a color when you display pretty logs.

 Here, some commands in the step are still running.
 The Running state is render as green.